gfxfundamentals/webgl2-fundamentals/webgl/lessons/webgl-text-texture.md

     };

 Now when we compute the matrices for the F we start with the viewMatrix instead of the viewProjectionMatrix like other samples.
-We multply that by the parts that make up our F's orientation
+We multiply that by the parts that make up our F's orientation

     var fViewMatrix = m4.translate(viewMatrix,